 You can find out more about cookies and get advice on discovering what cookies have been set and how you can manage and delete them at http://www.allaboutcookies.org

 Site performance These collect information about how you use our site, such as which pages you visit and if you experience any errors.
 They don’t collect anything that could identify you and we only use them to improve how our site works, understand what interests our users and measure how effective our content is.
 Our performance cookies include:

 · Web analytics; provide anonymous statistics on how our site is used

 · Error management; help us improve the site by measuring any errors that occur

 · Site preferences; remember details such as how you’ve set up your home page, or the home person in your family tree

 Targeting ‘Targeting’ cookies (or advertising cookies) collect information about browsing habits.
 We use them to make sure our advertising and suggestions are relevant to you and your interests (you’ll also hear this referred to as online behavioral advertising).
 We work with third parties who do this for us, and we sometimes also place ads around our sites.
 You can opt out of some targeting cookies – see “How can I opt out of interest-based advertising?” below for more information.

 We also employ a software technology called action tags (a.k.a.
 Web Beacons/Web Bugs), that help us better manage content on our site by informing us what content is effective.
 Action tags are tiny graphics with a unique identifier, similar in function to cookies, and are used to track the online movements of website users in combination with other information we know about our users.
 In contrast to cookies, which are stored on a user’s computer hard drive, action tags gifs are embedded invisibly on Web pages and are about the size of the period at the end of this sentence.
-We may tie the information gathered by clear gifs to our customers’ personally identifiable information.
+We tie [do not tie] the information gathered by clear gifs to our customers’ personally identifiable information.